top of page

 If you're reading this, you must be a new online client.
 Pleasure to have you on board!

-What follows is a super important read to ensure you know what you're doing on your first week of the amazing programme I've drawn up for you.
+What follows is an important read to ensure you know what you're doing on your first week of the programme I've drawn up for you.
+Starting with confidence in what to expect on your first session is key to making an online training something you enjoy.

-Many of the terms I use here will be foreign to you, but they are worth taking the time to understand as they're critical to helping you understand how the programme works.
+Many of the terms I use here will be foreign to you, but they are worth taking the time to understand, as they're critical to how the programme works.

 If you haven't already, please download the TruCoach app and check out the quick TruCoach tutorial.
 An invite to join the app will be sent to the email address you've provided me with.